GHOST-Aram/api-testing/ts-jest.md

 ```

-## 4. Install jest and related dependencies.
+## 4. Install Jest and related dependencies.
-We are now ready to write Typescript code after installing and configuring Typescript in the previous steps.
-In this step, we will install jest and all the necessary dependencies related to it.
+We are now ready to write Typescript code.
+In this step, we will install Jest and all the necessary dependencies related to it.

-Run the following command to install jest and ther other dependencies.
+Run the following command to install Jest and the other dependencies.

 ```
 npm i -D jest ts-jest @types/jest @jest/globals
 ```

-We need `ts-jest` to compile Typescript for jest and `@jest/globals` to provide jest global global utilities for typescript.
+We need `ts-jest` to compile Typescript for Jest and `@jest/globals` to provide Jest global global utilities for typescript.

 ## 5. Configure Jest for Typescript
-In this step, we will tell Jest to execute `.ts` files with ts-jest.
-To complete this configuration, we will generate a jest configuration file with `ts-jest` presets using the following command.
+Here, we tell Jest to execute `.ts` files with `ts-jest`.
+To complete this configuration, we will generate a Jest configuration file with `ts-jest` presets using the following command.

 ```
 npx ts-jest config:init
 ```

-Executing the above command generates a jest configuration file with `ts-jest` as a preset.
+Executing the above command generates a `jest.config.js` file with `ts-jest` as a preset.

 Well done, let us edit our npm test scripts in the next step.

 ## 6. Edit `package.json` test script.
 We want to be able to run tests easily by using a simple npm command.
-To enable the command, edit the script object in `package.json` as follows:
+To enable the command, edit the `scripts` object of `package.json` as follows:

 ```
  "scripts": {
     "test": "jest --watch",
 }
 ```
 The setting above allows us to run tests using the `npm test` command.
-The `--watch` flag tells jest to run tests on every change.
+The `--watch` flag tells Jest to run tests every time our code changes.

-Next, we proceed to testing to find verify our configurations.
+Next, we proceed to the actual testing to find and verify our configurations.

 ## 7. Try it out.
-In the previous sections, we have installed all the required dependenciies for testing Typescript with jest.
-In this section we will write a simple function and test is to verify that our configurations are on point.
+Up to this point, we have installed all the required dependencies for testing Typescript with Jest.
+Here, we will write a simple function and test it to verify that our configurations are on point.

-Create `index.ts` file and export a simple function that you want to test.
-Do not finish the implementation until you write a failing test.
+Create an `index.ts` file and export a simple function that you want to test.
+Do not finish the implementation of the function until you write a failing test.

+For example: A `sum` function,

 ```
 export const sum(num1: number, num2: number): number =>{